LCOGT/kustomize-sealedsecrets-config/README.md

 # About

-Use `secretGenerator` with `SealedSecrets` by teaching Kustomize about the relationship between SealedSecrets and Secrets names
+Use `secretGenerator` with `SealedSecrets` by teaching Kustomize about the relationship between SealedSecrets and Secrets names.

 I find myself repeating this in Kustomizations a lot, so here it is in a reusable form.